 Sometimes, it seems almost impossible for us to win.
 Andrew and I fell for it too by joining Facebook straight out of school.
 The allure is definitely there.

 However, there are several things about Canny that give us an edge over large corps.
-They are valuable enough that we’ve convinced several awesome people to join us.
+They are valuable enough that we’ve built up a team of awesome people.
 All these people could have easily joined a big company.

 We asked each of them why they decided to join Canny instead.
 Here are the main reasons they mentioned.
 If these qualities resonate with you and your lifestyle, we want to hear from you.
 Our open positions are listed on our jobs page.